What is Rabies?

 Raccoons, skunks, foxes and bats are the most common carriers of rabies in the United States.
 However, any mammal can become infected with the disease.
 Rabies is typically found in areas with high populations of feral, unvaccinated cats and dogs.

-Rabies spreads through the saliva or infected mammals and is most often transmitted via bites from infected animals.
+Rabies spreads through the saliva of infected mammals and is most often transmitted via bites from infected animals.
 Rabies can also be transmitted when an infected animal's saliva comes into contact with mucous membranes such as the gums, or an open wound.
 The more your cat interacts with wild animals, the more likely they are to become infected.

 If your cat has the rabies virus, it can also infect you, along with other people or animals in your home.
-When the saliva of an infected animal (cats may be included in this group) comes to contact with mucous membranes or broken skin, people can become infected with rabies.
+When the saliva of an infected animal (cats may be included in this group) comes into contact with mucous membranes or broken skin, people can become infected with rabies.

 While it is also possible to contract rabies from being scratched, this is extremely rare and unlikely.
 If you suspect you have come into contact with the rabies virus, contact your doctor right away so you can be vaccinated against rabies and prevent the disease from spreading.